OUR GOLFOMAX 25th ANNIVERSARY TEAM

 Ryan makes his home in Manotick with his wife Jennifer and young son Dawson.

-Terry is a new assistant golf professional at Eagle Creek Golf Club.
-He was formally an assistant pro at the Canadian Golf and Country Club in Ashton Ontario.
+Terry joined the Golfomax team in January 2017.
+He is an Associate Professional at Eagle Creek Golf Club, and formerly an assistant pro at the Canadian Golf and Country Club in Ashton Ontario.
 He turned professional in 2016 after working in the industry for two years while going through school.

 Terry is an Ottawa native who got a late start in golf.
 After beginning to play the game regularly at the age of 14, he fell in love with it and has never looked back since.
 He graduated from Nipissing University in 2016 with a Bachelor’s of Physical and Health Education.
 He is looking to teach the importance of fitness in golf while growing his teaching resume.

 Tim is a return employee.
-He worked for us one season around 2002, and came back starting in our 2014/15 season..
+He worked for us one season around 2002, and came back starting in our 2014/15 season, and continues with us on a part time basis.

 Tim grew up in Arnprior where he developed a passion for the game of golf as a young junior.
 In 2000 he joined the PGA of Canada while working at Mountain Creek Golf Club.
 In 2001 and 2002, he worked at Renfrew Golf Club as an Assistant Pro.
 Since 2003, Tim has worked at Rideau View Golf Club where he still currently works as an associate golf professional.
 He is also a 2 time nominee for the PGA Ottawa zone assistant pro of the year.